El pico

 El Pico (Overdose) is a 1983 Spanish film written and directed by Eloy de la Iglesia.
 It stars José Luis Manzano.
 The films centers on drug addiction, urban juvenile delinquency, and Basque nationalism in Spain during the 1980s.

-El Pico was the most successful among several movies, notorious in the years of the Spanish transition to democracy, dealing with juvenile delinquency in Spain during the late 1970s and early 1980s, along with Perros Callejeros I and II, Los ultimos Golpes Del Torete, Yo el Vaquilla, mostly directed by Jose Antonio De La Loma; Navajeros, Colegas, El pico 2, directed by Eloy de La Iglesia and Deprisa, Deprisa by Carlos Saura and later La Estanquera De Vallecas, and others.
-These films starred unknown young untrained actors and were known as quinqui films.
+El Pico was the most successful among the quinqui films.

 Set in the Basque country in a cold and dark atmosphere, El Pico employs a rough, neo-realistic style.
 The film was De la Iglesia's biggest box-office hit, and it spun off a sequel: El pico 2.